Detecting light dark matter with prompt-delayed events in neutrino experiments: Prompt-delayed signal from QES of atmospheric DM

 Relativistic light dark matter can arise from the inelastic scattering of cosmic rays, dominated by protons and helium, with Earth’s nitrogen-rich atmosphere~\cite{Alvey:2019zaa}, under the assumption of DM interactions with the Standard Model (SM).
 This assumption, fundamental to direct detection experiments, necessitates the existence of such a DM component.
 In principle, the secondary cosmic-ray can also accelerate the light DM.
 In our study, we neglect these contributions, resulting in a smaller flux and a more conservative result.
 To illustrate concretely, we consider the hadrophilic dark sector, which introduces a singlet scalar mediator $S$ and a Dirac fermion DM $\chi$~\cite{Batell:2018fqo}.
 The relevant interactions are given by,

 where the couplings of mediator $S$ with the DM and up-quark are denoted by $g_\chi$ and $g_u$, respectively.
 Thus, the coupling of mediator $S$ with the neutron and proton can be written as $g_{nS} = 0.012g_u m_n/m_u$ and $g_{pS} = 0.014g_u m_p/m_u$~\cite{Durr:2015dna}, where $m_n$, $m_p$ and $m_u$ are the masses of neutron, proton and $u$ quark, respectively.
 Due to Eq.~\ref{eq2}, a huge amount of light mesons $X$ can be produced from the inelastic scattering of high-energy protons with nitrogen, $p+N \to X$, which can decay into light DM particles via the on-shell $S$ mediator, $X \to \pi + S(\to\chi\bar{\chi})$.
 As the mediator decay on-shell, the mediator mass satisfies $2m_\chi<m_S<m_X - m_\pi$.
-The decays of these light mesons are constrained by the beam-dump experiments, such as the E787/949~\cite{E787:2002qfb,E787:2004ovg,E949:2007xyy} and MiniBooNE ~\cite{MiniBooNEDM:2018cxm}, and also impose a strong constrain on $g_u$ and $m_S$.
-Given the existing experimental constraints, we focus on the decay process $\eta \to \pi \chi \bar{\chi}$ as its branching ratio is still allowed to be relatively large, BR$(\eta \to \pi +invisible)\ \lesssim \ 1\times 10^{-4}$~\cite{ParticleDataGroup:2024cfk}.
-Thus, we take $m_S = 300$ MeV and BR$(\eta \to \pi \chi \bar{\chi})\ \simeq \ 1\times 10^{-5}$ as our benchmark.
+The decays of these light mesons are constrained by the beam-dump experiments, such as the E787/949~\cite{E787:2002qfb,E787:2004ovg,E949:2007xyy} and MiniBooNE ~\cite{MiniBooNEDM:2018cxm}, and also impose a strong constrain on $g_u$ and $m_S$. {Especially, Big Bang Nucleosynthesis has imposed the constraint $m_S > 20$ MeV \cite{Batell:2018fqo}}.
+Given the existing experimental constraints, we focus on the decay process $\eta \to \pi \chi \bar{\chi}$ as its branching ratio is still allowed to be relatively large, BR$(\eta \to \pi +invisible)\ \lesssim \ 1\times 10^{-4}$~\cite{ParticleDataGroup:2024cfk}. {Thus, we take $m_S =50,\,100,\, 300$ MeV and BR$(\eta \to \pi \chi \bar{\chi})\ \simeq \ 6\times 10^{-7},\, 6\times 10^{-7},\, 1\times 10^{-5}$ respectively, as our benchmarks.
+The smaller branching ratios for the lighter mediators arise from the stronger experimental constraints from E787/949~\cite{E787:2002qfb,E787:2004ovg,E949:2007xyy}}.
 And the branching ratio for the decay of $S$ into DM is taken to be 1.
 Then, the differential flux of atmospheric DM is insensitive to the mediator mass and can be written as

 where $\sigma_{pN\to \eta} \text{d}\Phi_p/\text{d}T_p = \sigma_{pN}\text{BR}(pN\to \eta)\text{d}\Phi_p/\text{d}T_p$ describes the production of $\eta$. $\Phi_p(h_{max},T_p)$ denotes the height-independent flux of high-energy protons, given at maximum height $h_{max}$ from ground level.
 We take the inelastic proton-nitrogen cross-section $\sigma_{pN} \approx 255$ mb as constant in the relevant energy range of this work and simulate the production of $\eta$ from the scattering of protons with nitrogen by CRMC package \cite{Pierog:2013ria,ulrich_2021_5270381}. $T_p$ and $E_\chi$ represent the kinetic energy of the incident protons and the energy of the produced DM, respectively.
 For the on-shell $S$ mediator, the normalized differential decay rate ${\text{d}\Gamma_{\eta \to \pi^0\chi\bar{\chi}}}/({\Gamma_{\eta \to \pi^0\chi\bar{\chi}}}{\text{d}E_\chi}) $ can be expressed as the product of two sequential two-body decays (see Ref.~\cite{Arguelles:2019ziu,Xotta:2023jzg}).
 The total dilution factor $D$ is given by